hadwi537/HealthSciHelper/README.md

 * for visualisation, for a certain paper, get all its children etc
 * then show as radial tree (can do with mongodb request)

+* todo: plan is to create dsplot.graph in webserver